 “Where do you even do this now?”

 “Here,” he said, and tried to take my hand.
 “I’ll show you.
 But don’t freak out.”

-He brought me to the top of a staircase, his hand shaking.
-I wondered how he thought I’d react once I did find out he was still doing this, because I was going to find out—he had the photo above his sink for God’s sake, and then it occurred to me maybe this was a sign of how desperate he saw me.
-That he knew I would love him despite it.
-Even through my anger I knew it was true.
+He brought me to the top of the cellar staircase, his hand shaking.
+I wondered how he thought I’d react once I did find out he was still doing this, because I was going to find out—he had the photo above his sink, for God’s sake, and then it occurred to me maybe this was a sign of how desperate he perceived me to be, that he knew I would love him despite it.

 “Shit,” he said.
 He held the silver door handle and looked at me, his eyes shot with red.
 The sunlight grew across the living room, reached us and faded.
 “You’re going to freak out.”

 Another one of Cole’s habits: He tended to be right.

 The view of basement registered in the same way as a scene I once played in college for an original horror-drama entitled “Please Hold.”
 All of my lines (and the play itself) were bad.
 I had taken the part, given out of some ridiculous pity from a professor who considered me a department underdog, which was embarrassing.
 In the film, I was a secretary entering middle-age, and every other scene had me answering the phone at my work, several times, and saying those words: “Please hold.”
 In the final scene, though, I realized my daughter had left her bedroom after curfew, taken off with a handsome, volatile football player with a drug problem and a collection of samurai swords on his bedroom wall.
 You have to seriously imagine the trouble, the director said.
 His words held weight and I imagine he could feel them reflected in his own life.